ibm-cloud-docs/assistant-data/install-120.md

        You cannot install the product if you do not accept the license.
        {: note}

-    - `ingress.wcnAddon.addon.maxDeployments`: If you are installing the chart a subsequent time to deploy the product more than once to a single cluster, then you must set this value to `2` or higher.
-The default value for this setting is 1, which enforces the rule that you can deploy {{site.data.keyword.conversationshort}} one time only in a single cluster.
+    - `ingress.wcnAddon.addon.maxDeployments`: If you are installing the chart a subsequent time to deploy the product more than once in a single cluster, then you must add this configuration setting and set its value to `2` or higher.
+The setting is specified in a separate YAML file with a default value of `1`, which enforces the rule that you can deploy {{site.data.keyword.conversationshort}} one time only in a single cluster by default.

     **Attention**: Currently, the service does not support the ability to provide your own instances of resources, such as Postgres or MongoDB.
 The values YAML file has `{resource-name}.create` settings that suggest you can do so.
 However, do not change these settings from their default value of `true`.